nebarf/react-http-fetch/README.md

 ### Http request hook return
 Returns an array of three elements:
 - The first one embeds the state of the http request.
-- The second is a function that can be used to perform an abortable http request
+- The second is a function that can be used to perform an abortable http request.
 - The third is a function that can be used to perform a non-abortable http request.

 See examples for further details.
 The table below describes the shape (i.e. properties) of http request state.